V3lectronics/SPIRIT/README.md

 SPH0645LM4H-B

+Can be completely powered off by the user using a physical switch.
 Omnidirectional with a theorethical frequency range 20 Hz - 10 kHz.
 Sensitivity: -26dB ±3dB @ 94dB SPL.
 Digital output (I2S)